 Below you can see more recommendations of hotels in Doha for different budgets:

-Ready to discover the best places to visit in Doha?
+Ready to discover the best places to see in Doha, Qatar?
 Let’s begin!

 1. Souq Waqif, one of the most traditional places to visit in Doha

 This part of the city is made up of a group of streets where you’ll find the most traditional souk in Doha.
 The market dates back to the 19th century.
 Although the market was renovated in 2006, it still retains its traditional architecture from the time period.
 The market hosts many restaurants, souvenir shops and traditional markets.

 It was one of our favorite places to visit in Doha because its streets are so enjoyable to stroll through.
 There is an amazing atmospheres during the day and during at night.

 We tasted the best hummus by far in Souq Waqif.
 The restaurant is called Abo Shariha.
 A large bowl of hummus with pita bread costs approximately $2.50.
 I highly recommend giving it a try!
 As you can see, you can eat at a fairly low price in Doha.